 The state has a strong law, but parents must speak to their teens before and after they receive their license about concentrating on the road, wearing seat belts and using good judgment when driving or riding as a passenger.
 Because teens are out of school and looking for things to do, summer is the most important time of year to have this discussion.

 Resources for Parents

-The Massachusetts motor vehicle accident lawyers at Breakstone, White & Gluck are experienced handling cases involving roadway accidents, including car accidents, truck accidents and bus accidents.
-We bring over 80 years combined experience to clients.
+The Massachusetts personal injury lawyers at Breakstone, White & Gluck are experts at handling cases involving roadway accidents, including car accidents, truck accidents and bus accidents.
+We bring over 100 years combined experience to clients.
 We serve clients throughout Massachusetts, including Greater Boston, Cambridge and Quincy.
 We also serve clients in the Lowell, Framingham and Worcester regions.